With GitBook you can synchronize your content with GitHub and keep your docs updated all the time!

 By default, GitBook only imports the

 master branch.
 During setup, other branches may be specified.
-Each new commit to these branches will be imported as a specific GitBook version:
+Each new commit to these branches will be imported to the corresponding GitBook variant:

 You can use patterns to match branches.
-For example
+For example, by typing